lukso-network/docs/docs/guides/04-create-lsp7-digital-asset.md

 # Create a LSP7 Digital Asset (Token)

-In this guide, we will learn how to create our own token (known as LSP7 Digital Asset) and transfer it between Universal Profiles (UP).
+In this guide, we will learn how to create our own token (known as [LSP7 Digital Asset](../standards/nft-2.0/01-lsp7-digital-asset.md)) and transfer it between Universal Profiles (UP).

-## Deploy your own LSP7 Digital Asset Contract
+## Deploy a LSP7 Digital Asset contract

 We will use a specific implementation of LSP7, called `LSP7Mintable`.
 It allows the contract deployer to mint new tokens.